DomakingTheKing/DomakingTheKing/README.md

-# こんにちは！👋 Welcome to my GitHub!
+#👋 Welcome to my GitHub!

 My name is Francesco, known online as **Domakingo**, and I’m a student passionate about technology and nerd culture.